splunk/public-o11y-docs/apm/span-tags/cmms.rst

    :widths: 15 50

    * - :strong:`Option`
-     - :strong:`Guidance`
+     - :strong:`Summary`
    * - Service-level MMS and endpoint-level MMS for all endpoints within a service
      - Creates a custom dimensionalized MMS for each of the selected service, as well as an MMS for each endpoint in each selected service.
 This is the highest cardinality option.
    * - Service-level MMS and endpoint-level MMS for specific endpoints
      - Creates custom dimensionalized MMS for each of the selected service and an MMS for specific endpoints you select.
 In the box labeled :guilabel:`Endpoint Filters`, you can provide a list of endpoints or a regular expression pattern to generate MMS for those endpoints.
    * - Service-level MMS only
-     - This option creates an MMS for each of the selected service and no endpoint-level MMS.
+     - Creates an MMS for each of the selected service and no endpoint-level MMS.
 This is the lowest cardinality option.

 Scope of Monitoring MetricsSets